 (A great review by Guest Contributor JB Little.
 For more, check out his YouTube and Twitter @Dropthedie ) I’m something of a dice addict.
 Twenty eight sets of various colors, sizes, shapes, clarities — but that does not mean I’m easy to please.
 Once I finally dipped my toe into metal…

 In modern culture vampires tend to be pigeon holed into what might be referred to as vampiric genres; the slick, eastern European aristocracy of the night, who murmurs “Gooood Evenink” as his smile shows his fangs.
 The bestial Nosferatu, all pale withered skin, rat fangs, grave stink and animal hunger.
-The virus vampire, hordes… Continue reading Curse of Strahd: A Review
+The virus vampire, hordes of… Read More Curse Of Strahd: A Review

 Firstly a few things to note.
 Firstly, I paid for my copy of POA with my own gold, I’m super not important enough to get stuff for free so you can rest assured that I haven’t sold out to “Big Roleplay”.
-Secondly this is not going to be an exhaustive page by page review, that… Continue reading Princes of the Apocalypse: A Review
+Secondly, this is not going to be an exhaustive page by page review, that… Read More Princes Of The Apocalypse: A Review

-I came late to Dungeons and Dragons, I’ve always been a nerd, Tolkien, sci-fi, video games, Warhammer ect, in other words the usual slippery slope to role playing games, but D&D always seemed a step to far.
-It conjured images of fat sweaty neck beards sat in basements proclaiming “I’m an elf” in a… Continue reading On standing up in front of people and talking.
+I came late to Dungeons and Dragons, I’ve always been a nerd, Tolkien, sci-fi, video games, Warhammer ect, in other words, the usual slippery slope to role playing games, but D&D always seemed a step too far.
+It conjured images of fat sweaty neck-beards sat in basements proclaiming “I’m an elf” in a distressingly… Read More On Standing Up In Front Of People And Talking.